investian/investian.in/content/pages/index.md

     features:
       - title: Applied Equity Research
         subtitle: Explore with live practical case studies from listed companies in NSE
-        content: >
+        content: |2
-          Stop betting on complex technical charts & useless indicators.
            Understand the core rules and philosophy of investing and business analysis.

           ###### Even if you are from a non-finance background.
         actions: